mvxcvi/browserid-rails/README.md

    in the client's session and the page is reloaded.

-At this point, the `browserid_email` method will return the stored email address, and `current_user` will look up the authenticated user model.
+At this point, the `browserid_email` method will return the stored email address, and `browserid_current_user` will look up the authenticated user model.
 See below for more detailed documentation of the available controller and helper methods.

 Logging out is also straightforward: